The week ending Nov. 14, a total of 38,060 Texans filed initial applications for unemployment relief.

 Here’s how many Texans are filing for unemployment relief

-The week ending Oct.
-17, a total of 50,819 Texans filed initial applications for unemployment relief.
-Since mid-March, nearly 3.7 million Texans have applied for unemployment insurance, more than in all of 2019.
+The week ending Nov.
+14, a total of 38,060 Texans filed initial applications for unemployment relief.
+Since the beginning of the pandemic, more than 3.8 million Texans have applied for unemployment insurance, more than in all of 2019.
 The Texas Tribune is tracking the number of out-of-work Texans filing for unemployment relief with the Texas Workforce Commission each week.